pinoezz/DevOps/Final-Task/3.User/readme.md

 Requirements :

--Custom user for every server with password
+- Custom user for every server with password

 Instructions :